 This post is also available in: German

-Generally, seeing your band as a company means nothing more than taking a professional approach in the best sense of the word.
+Generally, treating your band as a company means nothing more than taking a professional approach in the best sense of the word.
 The more professional you are, the more you will appreciate yourself and be valued by others.
 The following points should help you to better understand and apply non-artistic needs.

 You have to bite the bullet in the beginning, play live as often as you can, and unfortunately lose out.
 You shouldn’t sell yourself below value, but at the very beginning of your career, you just don’t have any (financial) value.
-In the beginning, it may, therefore, make sense to give away albums and to perform for little to no money.
+In the beginning, it may make sense to give away albums and to perform for little to no money.
 These are, so to speak, “introductory prices” for your new product.
 Once your product is established, you can ask for reasonable money.

-Read more → How to Promote Your Band
+Read more → How to promote your band

-In your region, your audience probably reflects yourself, but that may be different in other places.
-For example, I worked with some younger bands who were surprised that the average person at some of their concerts was around 40 years old, and the same also happened the other way around.
-This phenomenon depends on what music is currently hip in each tour region.
-This, in turn can change every five years.
-In the beginning, you may not be able to choose the venues where you play, but it’s generally important to focus on venues with the right visitors.
-Many bands waste their time by repeatedly applying for shows and playing at the wrong venues.
+In one country hard rock might experience a revival while in other countries only older people would go and see a hard rock show.
+You have to learn what music is currently hip in each tour region.
+That in turn can change every five years.
+In the beginning, you may not be able to choose the venues where you play, but it’s generally important to focus on venues with visitors matching your music.
+Many bands waste their time by repeatedly applying for shows at and playing in the wrong venues.

 First, you should clarify within your band what you expect.
 The more band members you have, the more opinions, wishes, and ideas there are.
 After you have clarified what and whom you want to reach and how much time and money you want to invest, you can plan.
-There is a good book by Jonathan Feist called, „Project Management for Musicians: Recordings, Concerts, Tours, Studios, and More”.

-For example, this book has helped me a lot in treating tours as individual projects with interim targets.
+The book „Project Management for Musicians: Recordings, Concerts, Tours, Studios, and More” by Jonathan Feist has helped me a lot in treating tours as individual projects with interim targets.
 You do not have to follow every detail described in the book, but defining your next goals and splitting individual projects (like album production or tour planning) into different phases will help you to be more structured.
-By doing this, you will achieve your goals faster and, above all, stress-free helping you to achieve better results.
+By doing this, you will achieve your goals faster and have more time for creativity.
+Working under less stress will also help you to achieve better results.